rahman-arif/rahman-arif.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Doctoral Research at UC San Diego
+subtitle: Doctoral Researcher at UC San Diego

 profile:
   align: right